AmadeusITGroup/AgnosUI/docs/01-Headless/03-Directives.md

 ## Overview

 Directives in AgnosUI are inspired by the **actions** in Svelte.
 These directives are element-level lifecycle functions that are executed when the element is created.
 They are updated (if an update function is provided) when a parameter changes, and finally, they are executed when the element is destroyed.
 These directives are typically used to add custom event handlers.
-For instance, core services like [focus track](../04-Services/01-Focustrack.md) and [floating ui](../04-Services/03-Floating-UI.md) create directives that are utilized by components such as [Select](../components/select/examples).

 ## Usage